euuungb/eungabi/docs/navigation/passing-arguments.md

 }
 ```

-## 4.Passing complex arguments in URLs
+## Passing complex arguments in URLs
 !!! warning
     This feature has been deprecated since eungabi version 0.4.1 due to a JSON string parsing issue.
 For more details, please refer to GitHub Issue [#94](https://github.com/euuungb/eungabi/issues/94).